 - They help to grab things.

 - A cat’s claws are part of a cat’s toes.
-As a cat walks on her toes, claws help with movement and running.
+As a cat walks on her toes (digitigrade), claws help with movement and running.
+The claws are an integral part of the highly refined feline anatomy which has been created through evolution over millions of years.

 - They are used to scratch surfaces, which is a way for a cat to tell other cats that this is her place.